americanexpress/synapse/service/service-samples/sample-service-reactive-mongodb-book/README.md

-# sample-service-rest-mongodb-book
+# sample-service-reactive-mongodb-book

 ## Description

-- This is a sample module demonstrating the end-to-end integration of synapse-service-rest and sample-data-mongodb-book.
+- This is a sample module demonstrating the end-to-end integration of synapse-service-rest and sample-data-mongodb-reactive.

 ### Dependencies